beccaepa/beccaepa.github.io/_research/2023-11-01-Measuring-faithfulness-CoT.md

 ---
-title: Measuring faithfulness in chain-of-thought reasoning
+title: Measuring Faithfulness in Chain-of-Thought Reasoning

 # Path to the image file, example /assets/images/blog/image.jpg
 # You can also use an online URL as well, example https://www.google.com/image.jpg